A detailed guide for finding the best and most reliable memory cards for the Fujifilm X-Pro 3 and at the best prices.

 Recording Limits For 1080p: 15 Minutes

-See the full guide to accessories: Must-Have Accessories Fujifilm X-Pro 3
+See the full guide to accessories: Accessories Fujifilm X-Pro 3

 Best Memory Cards For 4k Video

-You have a few options for recording video and the memory card you choose will be important.
+You have a few options for recording video, and your memory card will be important.

-The X-Pro 3 is capable of shooting 200Mbps 8-bit internal video.
-This rated spec pushes the limit of what U3 UHS-I cards can handle but they will work as long as you have a reliable card.
+The X-Pro 3 can shoot 200Mbps 8-bit internal video.
+This rated spec pushes the limit of what U3 UHS-I cards can handle, but they will work as long as you have a reliable card.

-There are some recording limits that you should be aware of.
-For 1080p shooting, you can only record for 15 minutes at a time.
-For 4k you can only record video for 10 minutes at a time.
+You should be aware of some recording limits.
+For 1080p shooting, you can only record for 15 minutes at a time, and for 4k video, you can only record for 10 minutes at a time.

-The X-Pro3 is an incredible camera packed with very high-quality components.
-It’s a little tricky picking the right memory cards for the job since it all depends on how you intend to use the camera.
+The X-Pro3 is an incredible camera packed with high-quality components.
+Picking the right memory cards for the job can be tricky since it all depends on how you intend to use the camera.

-If you want 200Mbps video, you should get a high-quality UHS-I U3, and then you can buy a UHS-I card or a cheaper UHS-II card when shooting photos, and you can send JPG to the slower card as a backup.
+If you want 200Mbps video, you should get a high-quality UHS-I U3.
+Then, when shooting photos, you can buy a UHS-I card or a cheaper UHS-II card, and you can send JPG to the slower card as a backup.

 You definitely do not need top-tier cards for both slots.